Skip to content

 The Bornean stubtail is a threatened species due to habitat destruction and fragmentation caused by deforestation and the expansion of agricultural activities.

-It is therefore important that we conserve and protect these areas for the sake of the species and the local environment.
+Therefore, we must conserve and protect these areas for the sake of the species and the local environment.

 KingdomAnimalia